 Bizfi is a third party lender that works with alternative lenders rather than banks to provide small businesses with loans.
 Bizfi works with companies such as CAN Capital, OnDeck, Kabbage, and more.
 If you already know you want to work with one of these companies, we recommend borrowing directly from the lender.
 Bizfi may overcharge for loans to cover commission.
 Bizfi's parent company, Merchant Cash and Capital (MCC), states it has provided over $1.3 billion in financing to over 26,000 companies since 2005.
-Bizfi can assist companies throughout the U.S. and it provides loans for many different industries, including food service, retail stores, construction firms, travel companies, doctors’ offices, and architectural and engineering firms.
+Consumers that choose Bizfi should remember that they must have a credit score of 550 or higher.

 You apply once for funding through Bizfi and you get a report of what types of funding are available for your business.
 You use Bizfi's portal to download the funding contract and upload the documents you are required to provide.
 Once you are approved for funding, you can use Bizfi's portal to view your payment terms, contact your assigned Bizfi funding specialist, and apply for additional funding.

 Bizfi states you can be approved instantly and receive some types of funding in as little as 24 hours.
-Businesses can receive funding for medium-term loans in 1-2 weeks and for SBA loans in 2-4 weeks.
+Businesses can receive funding for medium-term loans in 1-2 weeks and for SBA loans in two to four weeks.

 Bizfi is not limited to providing funding to certain states.
 The company's website also states it has located funding for nearly every type of industry since its parent company was founded in 2005.

 In an interview with Forbes, Sheinbaum said Bizfi charges a 3 percent commission for arranging funding, which is added to the cost of the financing, but the funding companies that partner with Bizfi may also charge fees.